15 Easy Holiday Decorating Ideas That Take Five Minutes or Less

 It’s no secret that poinsettias can seem like nature’s equivalent of the fruitcake.
 But they can also make a sophisticated statement.
-Just take them out of their foil-lined pots and sink them into pretty vases.
+The trick: take them out of their foil-lined pots and sink them into pretty vases.

 Put your stamp on a wreath by hanging your surname’s initial in the center.
-This zinc version glitters in the light, but even a painted cardboard stencil will do.
+This zinc version glitters in the light.

 Turn old holiday cards into place cards.
 Cut them into star shapes and add tissue-paper cutouts to match; punch a hole, tie with a ribbon, and label accordingly.